 The Candida Diet

 The following list shares foods to avoid as well as foods that are okay to eat to help the body naturally fight candida overgrowth.
 For more information on the foods and supplements to eat (and avoid) to treat candida, see here.

 Foods to Avoid

-- Sugar: This counts for all forms of sugar like fructose, sucrose, glucose, malt, corn syrup, desserts, honey, jams, sodas, juices, dried fruits, etc.
+- Sugar.
+This counts for all forms of sugar like fructose, sucrose, glucose, malt, corn syrup, desserts, honey, jams, sodas, juices, fresh fruit, dried fruits, etc.

-- Simple carbs: Like white rice, white flour, white pasta, etc. (any refined carbs).
+- Simple carbohydrates.
+Like white rice, white flour, white pasta, etc. (Any refined carbs).

 - Peanuts: This is because some peanuts can grow a fungi or mould on them, and this can trigger a reaction in Candida sufferers who are particularly sensitive to mould exposure.